Central Wheatbelt Weather

 Thursday Partly cloudy.
 Slight (30%) chance of a shower in the afternoon and evening.
 The chance of a thunderstorm.
 Light winds becoming N/NW 15 to 25 km/h during the morning then tending NE/SE during the evening.

-Sunday Partly cloudy.
-Winds E/SE 15 to 20 km/h becoming light during the morning then becoming S/SE 15 to 25 km/h during the evening.
+Friday Partly cloudy.
+Slight (20%) chance of a shower in the afternoon.
+The chance of a thunderstorm.
+Winds NE/SE 15 to 20 km/h becoming light during the day then becoming SE/SW 15 to 20 km/h during the afternoon.

 - observations list type

 ||Time||Wind dir||Wind spd||Wind gust||Tmp||Dew pt||Feels like||RH||Fire||Rain||Pres|